Elaniobro/dr/README.md

 ## Documentation

 The documentation can be found at <https://foundation.zurb.com/sites/docs>.
 Templates for structure examples can be found at <http://foundation.zurb.com/templates.html>.

 ###.gitignore
-> admin/index.php and dir are ommitted from repo for security reasons.
+> admin/.htaccess and dir/config.php are ommitted from repo for security reasons.
 > dir contains db usernames and passwords for submitting form information.
-> * email.php
-> * patient_submit.php
-> * request_submit.php
+> * config.php